gecos-lab/custom_tree_widget/README.md

 to do:

-See if preserving the checked and selected state, and the property shown, can be simplified using the list from main window and the actors_df.
+Preserving the checked and selected state, and the property shown, using lists from main window and the actors_df, seem complicated and unreliable.